 Effective usage of customer data helps you improve the online shopping experience for your customers and fine-tune various processes in your company, generating a positive impact on your profitability and customer lifetime value.

-1. Identify your most important customer segments
+Identification of the most important customer segments

 Your customer data allows you to segment your customer base and identify the most important customer segments for your company.
+This segmentation is essential for tailoring your marketing efforts and ensuring your strategies resonate with the right audience.

-While demographic, psychographic, and geographic segmentation allows you to fine-tune your marketing campaigns, behavioral segmentation is one of the most reliable types for eCommerce businesses that want to achieve customer-centricity and focus on smarter acquisition and retention.
+While demographic, psychographic, and geographic segmentation allows you to fine-tune your marketing campaigns, behavioral segmentation is one of the most reliable types for eCommerce businesses that want to achieve customer-centricity and focus on smarter acquisition and

 Many online companies use RFM segmentation to identify the most valuable customer segments, by looking at recency, frequency, and monetary value.
-You can identify the value for each variable by looking at the transactional data.
-You have to gather the RFM data, set a score for each value, and create customer segments based on their RFM scores.

 RFM segmentation will show you how many high-value customers you have and who these customers are.
-Then, you can dig deeper and perform qualitative analysis, create the ideal customer profile, and use it to inform all your eCommerce strategies.

 > You can learn more about leveraging customer data for segmentation purposes by reading our simple but comprehensive guide on RFM segmentation.

-2. Attract and retain more high-value customers
+Attraction and retention of more high-value customers

 Once you know your most important customer segments, you’ll be more effective in attracting and retaining the right-fit customers.
 Recurring high-value customers are essential for sustainable growth, and you want to build your marketing and sales strategies around this type of customer.